 On top of all that, golf is a great way to stay healthy.
 Walking a nine-hole course and carrying your bag can burn hundreds of calories.
 A recent study by the Karolinska Institute in Sweden showed that golfing generally adds five years to a person's life expectancy [source: ASGCA].

-For more information on how you can teach your kids to golf and enjoy it, check out the links on the next page.
+For more information on how you can teach your kids to golf and enjoy it, check out the links below.